Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 When you enable Note Attributes in the Orders tab, SyncRange exports Shopify order additional details as a single JSON array string column.
 This works in both Google Sheets and BigQuery exports.

-[{"key":"delivery_window","value":"Afternoon"},{"key":"order_priority","value":"Urgent"}]When you configure the Orders tab, you can add up to three custom metafield columns.
+[{"key":"delivery_window","value":"Afternoon"},{"key":"order_priority","value":"Urgent"}]When you configure the Orders tab, you can add up to eight custom metafield columns.
 Each metafield you specify becomes its own column in your export: the column header is the metafield name (e.g. custom.internal_id), and each row shows that metafield’s value for that order.
 This works for both Google Sheets and BigQuery exports.

 The image below shows where to find or copy the order metafield name (namespace.key) in your Shopify dashboard—e.g. Settings → Custom data → Orders, or an order detail page where the metafield is shown.